Catalyst for formation

 (By D.J.G., with the A.I.F. abroad.)*

-My first acquaintance with the Venerable Thomas Jones was made in the year 1887, when he was Archdeacon of the Darling Downs and Rector of St James’s, Toowoomba.
+MY first acquaintance with the Venerable Thomas Jones was made in the year 1887, when he was Archdeacon of the Darling Downs and Rector of St James’s, Toowoomba.

 It was not long before he invited me, as a layman, to help him occasionally in taking services in parts of the huge area under his jurisdiction, some of which had practically little or no religious ministrations except such as he provided.